rofr/java-training/docs/M0_Introduction/slides.md

 ---

 # Garbage collection
-Objects no longer reachable will be automatically released by the Garbage Collector
+Objects no longer reachable will be automatically freed by the Garbage Collector

+Notes: Talk about garbage collection, what value it provides
 ---

 # Review arrays